chrislattman/blogging-project/docs/git/README.md

 gpg --full-gen-key
 ```

-Press enter/return, then enter 4096 for the key size, press enter/return two more times, then press y and hit enter/return to finalize the key.
+Press enter/return, then type 4096 for the key size, press enter/return two more times, then press y and hit enter/return to finalize the key.

 You will then be asked to enter your name and email address.
 The email address must match either the email address you used to create your GitLab account, or an [anonymous commit email address](#optional-use-an-anonymous-commit-email-address).